Use Ambari Hive View with Hadoop in HDInsight

-Using the Insert udfs button displays an entry named myudfs, with another drop-down for each UDF defined for that resource.
-In this case, myawesomeudf.
+Using the Insert udfs button displays an entry named myudfs, with another drop-down list for each UDF defined for that resource.
+In this case, it's myawesomeudf.
 Selecting this entry adds the following to the beginning of the query:

 add jar /myudfs.jar; create temporary function myawesomeudf as 'com.myudfs.Awesome';

 You can then use the UDF in your query.
 For example,